CSCfi/csc-user-guide/docs/apps/pannzer.md

 ```text
 a-flip annotations.html
 ```
-You can use the link provided by _a-filp_ to study the resoults with your browser.
+You can use the link provided by _a-filp_ to study the results with your browser.

 Note that in Puhti you shouls always use runsanspanz.py with option `-R` that send the analysis job to the annotation sever maintained by Holm group.
 Thus the job does not use